g41797/syslog-sidecar/README.md

   ### Configuration

-  Configuration of receiver part of syslog-adapter is saved in the file syslogreceiver.json:
+  Configuration of receiver part of syslogsidecar is saved in the file syslogreceiver.json:
 ```json
 {
     "SEVERITYLEVEL": 4,